Ethics Code

 Introduction

-Temple B’nai Jehudah is a community built on mutual respect, honesty, and responsibility.
+The Temple, Congregation B’nai Jehudah is a community built on mutual respect, honesty and responsibility.
 This code expresses how we commit to conduct ourselves as members of this congregation.
 It applies to congregants and lay leadership.
 Clergy and staff follow separate professional standards.

 Section 2.
 Inclusivity and Respect

-Temple B’nai Jehudah is strengthened by the respect and goodwill we show one another.
-As members of this community, we commit to treating every person with courtesy, dignity, and fairness.
-We listen generously, speak with care, and seek to understand before judging.
-We avoid gossip, personal criticism, or speech that demeans others.
+B’nai Jehudah is strengthened by the respect and goodwill we show one another.
+As members of this community, we commit to treating every person with courtesy, dignity and fairness.
+We listen generously, speak with care and seek to understand before judging.
+We avoid gossip, personal criticism or speech that demeans others.
 When disagreements arise, we express our views constructively and with kindness.
 We maintain discretion when others share something private or sensitive, and we honor one another’s contributions to congregational life.
 We welcome and include all who enter our community, recognizing that each person adds to the life of the congregation.

 Section 3.
 Personal Responsibility and Integrity